pkqxdd/medacognitive/docs/README.rst

 :Accept:
   :Type: application/json
   :Fields:
+    :id: the patient ID
-    :med: the data to be replaced with, see the format below
+    :meds: the data to be replaced with, see the format below
 :Response:
   :Type: text/plain
   :Content: success